andres-chirinos/DiscordBotClient/README.md

-# DiscordBotWebsite
+# DiscordBotClient
-Dashboard and profile of control bot
+A sample bot to control